Ad: in collaboration with Taking the Pea

 They also freeze well - why not make up a double batch, and part-cook those you want to freeze.
 Freeze them on a baking tray, then put in freezer bags to save space.
 Just defrost and cook them through in the oven when required.

-- 3 tbsp vegan parmesan or nutritional yeast flakes (optional)
+- 3 tablespoon vegan parmesan or nutritional yeast flakes (optional)

-- 2 tsp ready-chopped garlic / garlic purée
+- 2 teaspoon ready-chopped garlic / garlic purée

 - plain flour for dusting